 make an appointment

-Psychologist Dr. Marilyn Monteiro, a specialist in Autism, has helped organize these traits into three main areas:
+Psychologist Dr. Marilyn Monteiro, a specialist in Autism, organizes many of these traits into three main areas:

 • Language and communication